raffaelj/cockpit_phpLiteAdmin/README.md

 ## License

 phpLiteAdmin is licensed under the terms of the GNU General [Public License](http://www.gnu.org/licenses/gpl.html), so I chose the same license for this addon.
+See [LICENSE file](/LICENSE) for more information.

 [1]: https://www.phpliteadmin.org/